bandwith/zabbix-proxy-sqlite3/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it responsibly:

-1. **DO NOT** create a public GitHub issue
-2. Email security details to: [your-security-email@example.com]
-3. Include:
+### Critical Security Issues

+For **critical security vulnerabilities** that affect Zabbix core functionality:

+1. **Report directly to Zabbix**: Follow [Zabbix's official security reporting process](https://www.zabbix.com/security)
+2. These issues should be handled by the upstream Zabbix security team

+### Implementation-Specific Issues

+For security issues **specific to this SQLite3 proxy implementation**:

+1. Create a **pull request** with:
-   - Description of the vulnerability
+   - Description of the security concern
-   - Steps to reproduce
-   - Potential impact
+   - Proposed fix or mitigation
-   - Suggested fix (if any)
+   - Test cases (if applicable)

+2. For sensitive issues that shouldn't be public initially:
+   - Create a draft pull request
+   - Contact maintainers through GitHub to discuss privately first

 ### Response Timeline

-- **Initial response**: Within 48 hours
+**Best effort basis**:
-- **Investigation**: Within 1 week
+- **Initial response**: Within 1 week
-- **Fix deployment**: Within 2 weeks for critical issues
+- **Investigation and fixes**: Timeline depends on maintainer availability
+- **Critical upstream issues**: Refer to Zabbix's security timeline

 ### Security Best Practices